phpinternalsbook/PHP-Internals-Book/Book/build_system/building_php.rst

 individual extensions and SAPIs (as well as a bunch of other ``m4`` files).

 The good news is that writing extensions or even doing core modifications will not require much interaction with the build system.
-You will have to write small ``config.m4`` files lateron, but those usually just use two or three of the high-level macros that ``acinclude.m4`` provides.
+You will have to write small ``config.m4`` files later on, but those usually just use two or three of the high-level macros that ``acinclude.m4`` provides.
 As such we will not go into further detail here.

 The ``./buildconf`` script only has two options: ``--debug`` will disable warning suppression when calling autoconf and